interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

 ### Get Transfer Fulfillment
 [Get Transfer Fulfillment]: #get-transfer-fulfillment

-Retrieve the fulfillment for a transfer that has been executed or canceled.
+Retrieve the fulfillment for a transfer that has been executed or rejected.
 This is separate from the [Transfer resource][] because it can be very large.

 **Authorization:** The ledger MUST allow owners of the `credit_account` and `debit_account` to get the transfer's fulfillment.
 A ledger MAY allow other account owners or unauthorized users to get a transfer's fulfillment.